-To continue receiving federal financial aid as a student at Bloomsburg University, you need to maintain a certain grade point average (GPA) and be on track to complete enough classes to successfully complete your degree/certificate program in the required timeframe established here at BU.
+To continue receiving federal financial aid as a student at Commonwealth University, you need to maintain a certain grade point average (GPA) and be on track to complete enough classes to successfully complete your degree/certificate program in the required timeframe established here at the university.

 The Satisfactory Academic Progress (SAP) Policy includes: